4mrr/AutomatedScriptNIRO-/README.md

 * NIRO uses lot of tactiques for reconnaissance for example : subdomain enumeration and search directory and ports scanning which helps you getting the maximum and the most interesting subdomains and directory so that you be ahead of the competition.

-* NIRO also use NMAP, WHOIS, Enum4linux, Dmitry, Nikto and WafW00f tools of linux in order to properly collect information.
+* NIRO also use NMAP, WHOIS, Enum4linux, Dmitry, Nikto, WafW00f and TheHarvester tools of linux in order to properly collect information.

 * NIRO is intended to be a speedy, massively parallel, modular, login brute-forcer.The goal is to support two services that allow remote authentication as possible :